Skip Links

 Group in front of blue building

 The Yukon and Kuskokwim River areas are among the most underserved areas of the United States.
-While direct-to-consumer satellite services have arrived in our communities, fiber remains the gold standard of connectivity because it is significantly more reliable than satellite.
+While direct-to-consumer satellite services have arrived in our communities, fiber remains the gold standard of connectivity because it is significantly more reliable and faster than satellite.
 Alaska Communications’ fiber service in the communities served by this project will have $0 equipment costs.
-Alaska Communications’ customers can apply for the Lifeline program which provides a $34.50/discount on Tribal land.
+Alaska Communications’ customers can apply for the Lifeline program which provides a $34.50 discount per household on Tribal land.
 Satellite customers cannot get the Lifeline discount.

 Alaska FiberOptic Project Updates